Table of Contents

 Medications

 You can also buy medicines from Edirne.
-You can find all drugs known in Europe, but under a different name and at a better price.
+You can find many drugs known in Europe, but often under a different name and at a better price.
+However, not all medications are available, as some types are not sold in Turkey.
+It is important to note that antibiotics cannot be purchased without a prescription from a licensed Turkish doctor.

 In each of the big shopping cities there is at least one pharmacy that works a weekend, and in Edirne the a lot of the service staff speaks English, Bulgarian and even Russian.